Arjun-G-Ravi/AI-Notes/04_NLP/10_Transformers.md

 Before it goes into the softmax layer,

-# 5. Layer Normalization and Residual Connections:
+# 5. Layer Normalization and Residual Connections

 Layer Normalization (LN), along with residual connection, is considered as a mechanism to stabilizing training of deep networks (e.g., alleviating ill-posed gradients and model degeneration).
 - `Layer Normalization`: Each sub-layer output is normalized to stabilize and speed up training.

 - `Residual Connections`: Original inputs to a sub-layer are combined with its output, helping with the flow of gradients during training.

 ### Learn more: